 With little downtime, you have minimal disruption to your day-to-day activities.
 This is an appealing benefit for most busy families!

 There is less risk of damage to other utility structures nearby.
 There’s less chance that electric lines and telecommunications cables will be damaged.
-There won’t be any issues with road closures or traffic management in your neighborhood.
+Your neighborhood won’t have any road closures or traffic management issues.

 The relining materials emit fewer carbon emissions.
 And there is less of an impact on sensitive flora and fauna in the immediate area of the repair.